-We are Oxford Risk Research & Analysis Ltd, a company based in the UK that builds technology for wealth managers and financial advisers, to help investors to make better decisions.
+We are Oxford Risk Ltd, a company based in the UK that builds technology for wealth managers and financial advisers, to help people make better financial decisions.
 Our company number is 04571309, and our registered address is 62 Foxhall Road, Didcot, England, OX11 7AD.

 If you would like to get in touch about anything in this notice, please email firstname.lastname@example.org and we will be happy to help you.

 When you receive financial advice, your adviser needs to make sure that they are telling you to do something suitable and appropriate for your personal circumstances.
 This is true whether your adviser is one person you meet with face to face, various people who work for a company like a bank, or a digital service or app.
 In many places around the world, measuring suitability of financial advice is a legal requirement.